 Why is Bermudagrass Bad for Flower Beds?

-Bermudagrass earns its invasive description by its three-way attack.
-It spreads by underground stems called rhizomes.
-It spreads by above ground stems called stolons or runners.
-And it spreads by seed.
-As Bermudagrass spreads, it can quickly overwhelm or strangle desirable plants.
+As Bermudagrass spreads, it can quickly overwhelm or strangle desirable flowers or veggies.
 Plus, turfgrass in a flower bed gives it an unkempt look.

 What Can You Plant Instead of Bermudagrass?

 The best alternative depends on where you are in the country.
-Buffalo grass, zoysia grass, or tall fescue may be good choices.
-For the best recommendation on turfgrass recommended for your area, contact your local cooperative extension office.
+St. Augustine, Zoysia, Buffalograss, or tall fescue may be good choices.
+For the best recommendation on turfgrass recommended for your area, contact your local Cooperative Extension office.

 Call a Lawn Pro